qualisys/qualisys_python_sdk/docs/index.rst

 QTM RT Protocol
 ---------------

-An instance of QRTConnection is returned when qtm_rt.connect_ successfully connects to QTM.
+An instance of QRTConnection is returned when qtm_rt.connect successfully connects to QTM.

-Functions marked as coroutines need to be run in a async function and awaited, please see example above.
+Functions marked as async need to be run in a async function and awaited, please see example above.

-.. autocofunction:: qtm_rt.connect
+.. autofunction:: qtm_rt.connect

 QRTConnection
 ~~~~~~~~~~~~~